nightscout/nightscout.github.io/docs/uploader/uploaders.md

 ## Diasend

-[disaend-nightscout-bridge](https://github.com/burnedikt/diasend-nightscout-bridge) synchronizes treatments (insulin boli, temp basal changes) as well as continuous glucose values (CGV) from [diasend](https://www.diasend.com/) to [nightscout](https://github.com/nightscout/cgm-remote-monitor).
-This can e.g. help [CamAPS FX](https://camdiab.com/) users to view their treatments and glucose values via nightscout.
+[disaend-nightscout-bridge](https://github.com/burnedikt/diasend-nightscout-bridge) synchronizes treatments (insulin boli, temp basal changes) as well as continuous glucose values (CGV) from Diasend to Nightscout.
+This can help CamAPS FX users to view their treatments and glucose values via Nightscout.